SAP/spartacus-docs/_pages/dev/authentication.md

   cx_version: 2211-jdk21.0
 ---

 OAuth 2.0 is the default authorization protocol in SAP Commerce Cloud that allows third-party applications to access user data without exposing login credentials.
 OAuth 2.0 enhances security and enhances the user experience by enabling seamless integration between different services.
-Spartacus provides out-of-the-box support for OAuth 2.0 authentication methods that involve redirects to an authorization server, and primarily supports the authorization code grant flow and the implicit grant flow.
+Spartacus provides out-of-the-box support for OAuth 2.0 authentication methods that involve redirects to an authorization server, and specifically supports the authorization code grant flow and the implicit grant flow.
 The default authentication configuration is authorization code grant, which is the recommended OAuth flow.

 For Spartacus to work with an authorization server, set the following feature toggles to `true` in the `spartacus-features.module.ts` file: